riyuexing/Bam.Net/_tools.core/bams/README.md

-# Bam Interactive server
+# Bam Server

-The Bam Interactive server hosts an HTTP server that serves content from the directory specified in the config file by the key "ContentRoot".
+The Bam Server hosts an HTTP server that serves content from the directory specified in the config file by the key "ContentRoot".

 - Hosts a Bam specific HTTP server